 1. Player passes and or official roster of all players that will be participating in a match must be present and available at all times during the match.

-2. All players must wear a separate unique number within their team uniform set, except for those teams in the U8/9 division.
+2. All players must wear a separate unique number within their team uniform set.

 LAWS OF THE GAME: